 Safe Storage Instructions

-- The salsa is perfect as a dip with chips or crackers.
+- The salsa is perfect with chips or crackers.

 - Serve on top of burgers.
 This would go great with my juicy and healthy turkey burgers.